Liberal Arts & Interdisciplinary Studies Faculty

 Cynthia's teaching portfolio encompasses a wide range of courses in anthropology, sociology, communication, and interdisciplinary studies, and she has carried out fieldwork in the Yucatan, Tamil Nadu, and among Boston's homeless community.

 Cynthia has written and spoken extensively on the B-movie and exploitation film genres, as well as in the area of homelessness and social justice.
-In addition to over 100 presentations at national and international conferences, she has delivered keynote and featured talks at the Mid-Atlantic Nostalgia Convention (Hunt Valley, MD), the York College Humanities Film Series (York, PA), the Hall Center for the Humanities (Lawrence, KS), the Boston Historical Society, Plymouth State University (Plymouth, NH), the Buster Keaton Celebration (Iola, KS), The International Steampunk City Festival (Waltham, MA), Stoughton Public Library (Stoughton, MA), the Theatre Museum of Repertoire Americana (Mt.
-Pleasant, IA), the National University of Taiwan (Taipei, Taiwan), and Tamil University (Tamil Nadu, India).
+In addition to over 100 presentations at national and international conferences, she has delivered keynote and featured talks at Current Thinking on the Western (Leeds, UK), the Mid-Atlantic Nostalgia Convention (Hunt Valley, MD), the York College Humanities Film Series (York, PA), the Hall Center for the Humanities (Lawrence, KS), the Boston Historical Society, Plymouth State University (Plymouth, NH), the Buster Keaton Celebration (Iola, KS), The International Steampunk City Festival (Waltham, MA), Stoughton Public Library (Stoughton, MA), the Theatre Museum of Repertoire Americana (Mt.
+Pleasant, IA), the National University of Taiwan (Taipei, Taiwan), the University of Leeds (UK), and Tamil University (Tamil Nadu, India).

 Cynthia serves as series editor for Scarecrow Press's Film and History book series.
 She has also guest-edited the Fall 2009 issue of the film journal, Post Script, and co-edited a special two-issue themed volume of Film & History ("Images of Science and Technology in Film," 2010).
-She is the editor of Too Bold for the Box Office: The Mockumentary, From Big Screen to Small (Scarecrow Press), Cadets, Rangers, and Junior Space Men: Televised 'Rocketman' Series of the 1950s and Their Fans (with A. Bowdoin Van Riper; Palgrave MacMillan); Steaming Into a Victorian Future: A Steampunk Anthology (with Julie Taddeo; Scarecrow Press); Undead in the West: Vampires, Zombies, Mummies and Ghosts on the Cinematic Frontier and Undead in the West II: They Just Keep Coming (both with A. Bowdoin Van Riper; Scarecrow Press), and Re-Locating the Frontier: International Western Films.
+She is the editor of Too Bold for the Box Office: The Mockumentary, From Big Screen to Small (Scarecrow Press), Cadets, Rangers, and Junior Space Men: Televised 'Rocketman' Series of the 1950s and Their Fans (with A. Bowdoin Van Riper; Palgrave MacMillan); Steaming Into a Victorian Future: A Steampunk Anthology (with Julie Taddeo; Scarecrow Press); Undead in the West: Vampires, Zombies, Mummies and Ghosts on the Cinematic Frontier and Undead in the West II: They Just Keep Coming (both with A. Bowdoin Van Riper; Scarecrow Press), Re-Locating the Frontier: International Western Films, and Horrors of War: The Undead on the Battlefield.

 Cynthia has also produced several visual media exhibitions, including "Images from the Streets: The Homeless Photography Project" and "Underground Art: Art and Poetry by Boston's Homeless," which have been featured on ABC's "Chronicle."
 Her professional service includes roles on the editorial boards of The Journal of Popular Television, The Encyclopedia of Women and Popular Culture, and Scientific Journals, International.
 She also serves as Director of Communications and Associate Editor for Film & History: An Interdisciplinary Journal of Film and Television Studies, as well as Treasurer and Governing Council member-elect for the International Association for Media and History, and past-President of the Literature/Film Association.